Skip to Main Content

 Why you might want the U.S. Bank Shield Visa

-The U.S. Bank Shield Visa is naturally an excellent choice if you want as much breathing room as possible to pay off your balance and any future purchases without the threat of snowballing interest.
+The U.S. Bank Shield Visa is naturally an excellent choice if you want breathing room to pay off your balance and any future purchases without the threat of snowballing interest.
 Plus, its humble rewards program, annual statement and cellphone insurance give it a little bit more value to power past rival cards.

-Fewer and fewer cards have been offering 21-month intro APRs over the past few years, which could be a challenge with the sky-high interest rates and record levels of credit card debt.
-In fact, Bankrate’s 2025 Credit Card Debt Report found nearly half of Americans are saddled with credit card debt.
-The new U.S. Bank Shield Visa Card goes against the grain with its record-breaking 0 percent intro APR for 24 billing cycles — and on both purchases and balance transfers no less (then a 17.74 percent to 28.74 percent variable APR; transfers must be within the first 60 days).
+Bankrate’s 2025 Credit Card Debt Report found nearly half of Americans are saddled with credit card debt.
+Thankfully the U.S. Bank Shield Visa Card offers some decent breathing room, with its 0 percent intro APR offer for 18 billing cycles — and on both purchases and balance transfers no less (then a 17.24% - 28.24% Variable APR; transfers must be within the first 60 days).
+Having some reprieve from interest on both balance transfers and purchases for over a year can be a great opportunity to pay off any debt you may have.

 Ongoing APR: Low for a balance transfer card

 Balance transfer cards aren’t known for particularly low ongoing interest rates, but the U.S. Bank Shield Visa card may be able to help minimize the cost if you may need to occasionally carry a small balance for a month or two.
-The card’s 17.74 percent to 28.74 percent variable ongoing APR could be well below the average interest rate (currently hovering around 20 percent), and it’s one of the lower ranges available from a card with long-lasting intro APR offers.
+The card’s 17.24% - 28.24% Variable ongoing APR could be well below the average interest rate (currently hovering around 20 percent), and it’s one of the lower ranges available from a card with long-lasting intro APR offers.

 After the intro APR offers end, you’ll also have the option to possibly save more money with a fixed-fee U.S. Bank ExtendPay installment plan on purchases of $100 (or up to 50 percent of your credit line).
 Many issuers provide similar buy now, pay later options, but the U.S. Bank Shield Visa card’s program has a leg up if you qualify for its $0-fee, three-month ExtendPay Plan perk.
 Use it carefully, though, since this benefit is only available once per calendar year, at least two months after your intro APR offers end and while your balance isn’t overlimit or overdue.